firmai/snowde.github.io/_posts/2017-12-18-fitness-functions-all-the-way-down.md

 **_Design Externality_**

 Netflix is incentivised to generate content every month to attract users.
 Initially Netflix's demographic were young smart first adopters.
 There is content conflict between retaining this population and adding late adopters.
 Due to the size of the late adopters netflix has to produce more general content.
 Due to the broader demographic netflix has to add more content for each sub-population to retain them.
-The issue is that the content can get lost without 1. intelligent filtering and 2. suggestions.
+The issue is that the content can get lost without (1) intelligent filtering and (2) automatic suggestions.

 Apart from server constraints, the longer Netflix can keep a user engaged, the less likely they are to renew their cable or other subscription.
-This similalry has design implications such as 1.
-Algorithmic filtering  2.
-Next Watch Options 3.
-Autoplay Function
+This similalry has design implications such as (1) Algorithmic filtering  (2) Next Watch Options (3) Autoplay Function.

 [here we go](https://aasm.org/sleep-or-netflix-you-can-have-both-when-you-binge-watch-responsibly/)